notgitbleed/notgitbleed.github.io/index.md

 contributed advice and guidance along the way including, but not limited to:
 * UK’s National Cyber Security Centre (NCSC)
 * Marcus Pinto (MDSec)
-* Carolos Foscolos - who provided the GitBleed[^4] Logo as well as advice
+* Carolos Foscolos - who provided the logo as well as advice

 # Name
-When we first started researching this issue (July/August 2021) Carolos Foscolos came up with the name GitBleed, he also created a logo and registered ```gitbleed.com```.
+When we first started researching this issue (July/August 2021) Carolos Foscolos came up with the name GitBleed[^4], he also created a logo and registered ```gitbleed.com```.
 We also then registered gitbleed as a github handle, gitbleed@gmail.com and @gitbleed on twitter.
 We've been holding off publishing details to allow GitHub time to implement mitigations.